galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 # Outputs

-After clicking the **Execute** button, 2 new tabs will open called "Draft of Data Paper" and "Fair Assessment".
+After clicking the **Execute** button, 2 new tabs called "Draft of Data Paper" and "Fair Assessment"  will appear.
-You can access all of the tool outputs by clicking on each tab (it can take a little time for your results to appear).
+You can access all of the tool outputs by clicking on each tab (it can take a little time for your results to be displayed).

 ## Draft of Data Paper